Split Rock Quarry

 Fifty men were killed, some in the flames, some upon impact, and others without a scratch, having been poisoned by gasses.
 Even then, further disaster had been averted.
 For on that night, had the winds not changed, the 1.5 million pounds of explosives stored up hill would have been ignited.
 The entire city of Syracuse—and half of Onondaga county—could have been destroyed that night.

 Today, the quarry sits, eerie and gray, with little left of its structures.
 Cliffs and gullies show the remnants of the mine.
 Bike trails weave along the 1,000 acres of land.
 The only remaining structure is the old rock crusher, and the tunnel that runs through the cliff behind it.
-The quarry is public use land.
+The quarry is public use land owned by New York State and by Onondaga County.

 Know Before You Go